By Ian Oliver, audax rider and audax event organiser.

 - Information controls where you have to answer a simple question (like “how many miles is it to Ambridge?”) from something you can spot at the given location, like miles on a sign post.
 The question is not available in advance of the ride.

 The GPS file, almost invariably supplied as a GPX, may or may not work with your unit straight off.
 A longer Audax may have too many points to be one track in your device, sometimes the GPS gets confused with out and back routes nearly touching and crossing, so check things out on your device after downloading.
-I give a link to ridewithgps.com which gives you some downloading options a full view of the route and a detailed route profile.
+I and many organisers give a link to ridewithgps.com or similar, which gives you some downloading options, a full view of the route and a detailed route profile.

 Have some backup in case your primary means of navigation goes wrong or you screw up badly (see tips, below)

 At the end you hand the card in with receipts.
 Rides up to 200K are usually validated on the spot.
 For longer rides and rides marked as “BRM” in the calendar the organiser has to mail your card for central AUK validation and the card is posted back to you a few weeks later.
-“BRM” rides are those validated by the organisation running Paris-Brest-Paris, audaxes’ premier international event.
+“BRM” rides are those validated by the organisation running Paris-Brest-Paris, audaxes’ premier international event and are needed in pre-qualification and qualification for it.
 You may need BRM rides as qualifiers for some other events outside the UK.
 The finish list goes up on the AUK website within a few days.

 On my 300K rides, even Cat.
 1 racers who have done it take around 12 hours (you will need some breaks as you are unsupported), most riders take 14-17 hours and almost everyone gets in with a hour or so to spare.
 Even if you reckon you can complete it in daylight, you’re best having lights for backup as a couple of punctures or getting lost can mean you will ride in the dark.
 City dwellers will be amazed how dark it is on country roads, so good LED lights essential!